NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ## Release notes

-We're constantly refining and improving our performance on AI and HPC workloads even on the same hardware with frequent updates to our software stack.
-For our latest performance data please refer to these pages for AI and HPC benchmarks.
+We're constantly refining and improving our performance on AI and HPC workloads even on the same hardware, with frequent updates to our software stack.
+For our latest performance data, refer to these pages for AI and HPC benchmarks.

 ### Changelog